Programmes in Leicester, UK

 alt

-Bally becomes 'Ballinrooaun' whose name means rowans ( rooaun ) town ( bally ) a name which also possesses 'Rudhira' a word from Sanskrit meaning 'red' which is related to the European 'Reudh' meaning 'red' which becomes 'Rowan' a tree which is so named due to its red berries.
+Bally becomes 'Ballinrooaun' meaning rowans ( rooaun ) town ( bally ) a name possessing 'Rudhira' a word from Sanskrit meaning 'red' related to the European 'Reudh' meaning 'red' which becomes 'Rowan' a tree named due to its red berries.

-Bally becomes 'Ballybuck' 'Ballynabuckaun' and 'Ballynabucky' whose name means the town ( bally ) of the buck, a name which also possesses 'Bukka' a word from Sanskrit meaning 'goat' which becomes the Old English 'Bucca' meaning 'male goat' and this is seen in these place names.
+Bally becomes 'Ballybuck' 'Ballynabuckaun' 'Ballynabucky' meaning town ( bally ) of the buck, a name possessing 'Bukka' a word in Sanskrit meaning 'goat' which becomes Old English 'Bucca' meaning 'male goat' and seen in these place names.

-Bally becomes 'Ballynahowna' whose name means the town ( bally ) of the river ( abhainn ) a name which also possesses 'Avani' a word from Sanskrit which means 'river' 'stream' and 'bed of a river' the Irish 'Abhainn' is seen in many of their place names.
+Bally becomes 'Ballynahowna' meaning town ( bally ) of the river ( abhainn ) a name which also possesses 'Avani' a word from Sanskrit meaning 'river' 'stream' and 'bed of a river' the Irish 'Abhainn' is seen in many of their place names.

 alt

-Baile becomes 'Balmerino' meaning the town ( bal ) of the sea ( muir ) a name which also possesses 'Mira' a word from Sanskrit meaning 'Sea' and a word seen in place names such as 'Windermere' and 'Kashmir' and also the great sorcerer 'Merlin' whose name means the sea ( mer ) fort ( lin ).
+Baile becomes 'Balmerino' meaning the town ( bal ) of the sea ( muir ) a name possessing 'Mira' a word in Sanskrit meaning 'Sea' as seen in 'Windermere' and 'Kashmir' and also 'Merlin' whose name means the sea ( mer ) fort ( lin ).

-Bally becomes 'Ballymena' meaning the middle ( meath ) town ( bally ) and a name which also possesses 'Madhya' a word from Sanskrit meaning 'middle' which then becomes the European 'Medhyo' meaning 'middle' which becomes the Irish 'Meath' meaning 'middle' which is seen in this place name 'Ballymena'.
+Bally becomes 'Ballymena' meaning middle ( meath ) town ( bally ) which also possesses 'Madhya' a word in Sanskrit meaning 'middle' which becomes the European 'Medhyo' and Irish 'Meath' meaning 'middle' as seen in 'Ballymena'.

-Bally becomes 'Balcarrick' and 'Balcarrig' whose names means the townland ( bal ) of the rock ( carrig ) a name which also possesses 'Khara' a word from Sanskrit meaning 'hard' which becomes the Indo/european 'Kar' meaning 'hard' and the Old Irish 'Carrac' whose meaning is 'rock' and 'large stone'.
+Bally becomes 'Balcarrig' meaning townland ( bal ) of the rock ( carrig ) a name possessing 'Khara' a word in Sanskrit meaning 'hard' which becomes the Indo/euro 'Kar' meaning 'hard' and Old Irish 'Carrac' meaning 'rock'.

 alt

-Ballinteine seems at first glance 'Bally' meaning 'town' but its actually the god of the Sun and the god of fire whom the Celts worshipped as 'Bel'.
-Ballinteine means the fires ( teine ) of Bel, a name which possesses 'Tapas' a word from Sanskrit meaning 'heat' which becomes the European 'Tep' and 'Tepid' meaning 'warm' 'hot' and the Irish 'Tene' meaning 'fire' as seen in 'Ballinteine'.
+Ballinteine is the Celtic god of the Sun 'Bel' as in the fires ( teine ) of Bel, a name possessing 'Tapas' a word in Sanskrit meaning 'heat' which becomes 'Tep' and 'Tepid' meaning 'warm' and the Irish 'Tene' meaning 'fire' as seen in 'Ballinteine'.

-Baile becomes 'Ballyarr' which is said to mean the town ( bally ) of the well ( artha ) cultivated land, a name which also possesses 'Artha' a word from Sanskrit whose meaning is that which is 'noble' that which has 'purpose' and that which is 'honourable' and this is related to the Celtic 'Artha' meaning 'high'.
+Baile becomes 'Ballyarr' meaning the town ( bally ) of the well ( artha ) cultivated land, a name possessing 'Artha' a word in Sanskrit meaning 'noble' and 'purpose' and 'honourable' and this is related to the Celtic 'Artha' meaning 'high'.

 As mentioned previously there are over 5000 place names throughout Ireland which possess the prefix 'Bally' whose root is the Sanskrit 'Bhu' and as we have seen there are a number of them whose full name is related to Sanskrit.